The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework

 These instances are obviously different, demonstrating that neither the set of RCI model instances nor the set of ROI model instances can contain the other.
-This fact is reflected by the positioning of the RCI and ROI nodes on different paths in Fig.~\ref{fig:modelsGraph}.
+To see this recall that $RCI \bigcap ROI=FC \subset NC$ and both of these instances are outside $NC$.
+This fact is reflected by the positioning of RCI (box 12) and ROI (box 13) on different paths in Fig.~\ref{fig:modelsGraphPlotNew}.